Contents:

 Republican Era (509 BCE – 27 BCE)

-During the Republican era, coinage was relatively limited in scope but reflected the political structure of Rome.
-Pieces were primarily minted in bronze, with denominations like the As and the Sestertius dominating local trade.
-Silver coins, e.g., the denarius, began to emerge around 211 BCE to support Rome's military campaigns and trade networks.
+During the Republican era, coinage was relatively limited, and pieces were primarily minted in bronze, with denominations like the As and the Sestertius dominating local trade.
+Silver coins, e.g., the denarius, emerged around 211 BCE to support Rome's military campaigns and trade networks.

 By the way, check out the 1776 to 1976 one dollar value that you might have.
 What if you can start your collection with it?